himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 <a href="../../img/posts/new-hhkb-pro2/got-hhkb.jpg"><img alt="Getting the HHKB Keyboard" src="../../img/posts/new-hhkb-pro2/got-hhkb.jpg" style="max-width: 100%;"/></a>
 <div id="caption">My HHKB</div>

-Once I decided on the HHKB, and obtained approval from my wife ( ;) ), I purchased it from Amazon.
+Once I decided on the HHKB, (and it was approved by my wife :P ), I purchased it on Amazon.
 The one thing I did contemplate about was which color to get.
 I didn't know if I wanted to get the black or white model.
 I knew I wanted printed key-caps, and that made the white board very appealing.
-The printed keys on it look *so* nice.
-Eventually, I decided on the dark gray because it matches everything else I own, whereas the white board would drastically stick out, which may not be idea if I ever *really* care about constructing a nice setup.
+The printed keys on it look *so crisp*.
+Eventually, I decided on the dark gray because it matches everything else I own, whereas the white board would drastically stick out.

-I placed the order and within a few days, it was on my doorstep (well, the neighbor's).
+I placed the order and within a few days, it was on my doorstep (well, the neighbor's, but that's an issue with our post...).

 ## What I like

 #### Layout

 As already mentioned, I love they HHKB layout.
 It was a bit tricky to get accustomed to at first, but that was *several years* ago at this point.
 The HKKB Pro does have a few difference in layout when compared to the lite version (the pro does not have a bottom left `fn` key, or any dedicated arrow keys).
 However, I had prepared myself for this change over the last few years by only using the right `fn` key and the `fn` arrow keys.
-The hardest thing to adjust to was the slightly different sized keys (due to the missing `fn` key). you
+The hardest thing to adjust to was the slightly different sized `alt` and `super` keys on the left (due to the missing `fn` key).

-I have learned to enjoy all the little HHKB layout differences including the delete by default BS, with the `~` key above it, and the `ESC` key next to `1`.
-And last but not least, **the CTRL in the CAPS location** *(with CAPs still available as `fn` + `Tab`)*.
+I have learned to appreciate all the little HHKB layout differences.
+This includes the "delete" by default backspace key, with the `~` key above it, and the `ESC` key next to `1`.
+Last but not least, **the CTRL in the CAPS location** *(with CAPs still available as `fn` + `Tab`)*.
 I honestly think this should be the standard keyboard layout.

 #### PBT key-caps

 I didn't expect the PBT key-caps to be such a big deal, but I absolutely love them.
-I could from images that that they would *look* better (especially the white HHKB.
-I almost chose that design *because* of how sharp the keys look), but I didn't anticipate how great they would feel.
+I could tell from images that they would *look* better (especially the white ones), but I didn't anticipate how great they would feel.
 They are solid, but with a soft touch, and are a *much* better improvement over every keyboard I have previously owned/used.

 #### The Switches